robynn/JCProj/README.md

 To use:

-Option 1: Compile into your executable
+Option 1: Compile ActionCalc.java into your executable

 Copy ActionCalc.java into your executable.
 Change the package name as desired.
 Instantiate an ActionCalc() object by calling the no argument constructor.
-Call ActionCalc.addAction(String) with a formatted input string.
+Call ActionCalc.addAction(String) on the instance with a formatted input string.
-Call ActionCalc.getStats() to retrieve JSON-formatted output with containing the average action times.
+Call ActionCalc.getStats() on the instance to retrieve JSON-formatted output with containing the average action times.

 Option 2: Compile and test using the included TestRunner.java in Eclipse.

 Clone the JCProj repository.
 Open as a project in Eclipse.
 Modify the test cases in Tester.java and the number of threads in TestRunner.java as desired.
+Build with Java 7 or greater.
 Execute TestRunner.main() and view the console output to track the proress of additions and requests for stats.

 Option 3: Build, Package, add to your Classpath